Dundalk 1 (Boyle 21), Bray Wanderers 0

 Despite Horgan stealing the ball from Douglas on the sideline and feeding Finn who cut back for David McMillan, the striker skewed wide from barely five metres, the visitors’ luck held, and they went to the break with only the one goal against them.

-Early in the second period, McMillan missed a couple of good opportunities, first heading off target from an offside position and then seeing his downward header well taken by Cherrie.
+Early in the second period, McMillan missed a couple of good opportunities, first heading off target from an offside generic synthroid not as good position and then seeing his downward header well taken by Cherrie.

 Wanderers managed to build an attack, and it took the attention of Brian Gartland, yet another ex-Seagull, to clear Ger Pender’s long-range effort.